User Community Service Desk Downloads

 1. On the Matching proposals detail, choose one or more proposals from the list and select Reject proposal.

-2. In the window that opens, choose if you want to exclude this decision from AI matching learning.
-In this case, the rejection will not influence future suggestions from AI Matching.
+2. In the window that opens, choose whether to Exclude this decision from AI matching learning.
+If selected, the rejection will not influence future AI Matching suggestions.

 Reject matching proposal window

-Selected proposals are now removed from the listing.
+The selected proposals are now removed from the Matching proposals listing.

 Compare records